75th Hiroshima Memorial, Peace +Art + Music Global Broadcast

 This year the event is in honour of the work of Gaia Pianigiani, reporter for the New York Times.

 The event, was opened with an adress by Bill de Blasio, Mayor of NYC, and feature pianist Rosa Antonelli performing Piazzolla’s famous “libertango” to celebrate free press, women in media & women in music.

 7th World Congress Against Death Penalty

-At the invitation of the Association “Together Against Death Penalty/Ensemble Contre la Peine de Mort” (#ECPM), organizer of the 7th World Congress of abolitionists -with a special focus on Africa- #UnitedVoices4Peace will be part of the “Civil Society Village” during the event.
+At the invitation of the Association “Together Against Death Penalty/Ensemble Contre la Peine de Mort” (#ECPM), organizer of the 7th World Congress of abolitionists -with a special focus on Africa- #UnitedVoices4Peace was part of the “Civil Society Village” during the event.

-UV4Peace will have an exhibition stand during the Congress’ duration featuring multitalented artist Georges Miankiri Bens Gamthety, born in N’Djamena, Chad.
+UV4Peace had an exhibition stand during the Congress’ duration featuring multitalented artist Georges Miankiri Bens Gamthety, born in N’Djamena, Chad.

-The Congress, organised with the support of 12 diplomatic services (Argentina, Australia, Belgium, Benin, France, Mexico, Monaco, Mongolia, Norway, Rwanda, Spain and Switzerland) as well as the EU and UN major institutions, will gather more than 1500 participants a day from 115 different countries.
+The Congress, was organised with the support of 12 diplomatic services (Argentina, Australia, Belgium, Benin, France, Mexico, Monaco, Mongolia, Norway, Rwanda, Spain and Switzerland), sponsored by the EU and UN major institutions and gathered more than 3.000 participants from 115 different countries.

 Women Professionals in the Music Industry